In this article you will:

 - Learn the fundamentals of leadership

-As a business analyst, you should know some fundamental skills in your day-to-day work and for your upcoming CBAP exam.
-Many of the skills I’ll discuss in this chapter you are likely already doing if you’ve found success as a business analyst.
+As a business analyst, you should know some fundamental skills in your day-to-day work.
+Many of the skills I’ll discuss in this article you are likely already doing if you’ve found success as a business analyst.
 All business analysts, regardless of their years of experience, can always use a refresher on the building blocks of effective management, leadership, and analysis.

-The skills in this chapter don’t map to any one particular exam objective, but actually can be applied in all exam objectives.
-You can use these skills, techniques, and characteristics to better perform enterprise analysis, planning, requirements elicitation and analysis, communication, and even solution assessment.
+The skills in this article can be applied in all situations.
+You can use these skills, techniques, and characteristics to better perform strategy analysis, planning, requirements elicitation and analysis, communication, and even solution evaluation.
 These are skills that will help you beyond your role as a business analyst, too.
 Most business analysts play more than one role in their organization, and these are practical skills that can help you in your daily assignments.

 It’s becoming clearer every day: the role of the business analyst is more valuable and important today than ever before.
 Business analysts are more than just requirements gatherers; they conduct gap analysis, write feasibility studies, develop case studies, serve as the hub of communications, and identify problems, solutions, and opportunities.
 Business analysts are the liaisons for human resources, marketing, sales, and other lines of business and the technology that’s driving the business.